 Technology and technological developments have given rise to profound changes in society, transforming how we access and process information, how we communicate with others and how we work and solve problems.
 The MYP holistic approach to teaching and learning acknowledges that inquiry and problem solving contribute to students’ development of thinking skills and strategies that will equip them to face the rapidly changing demands of the 21st century.
 MYP technology aims to provide the means and the context to help students become skillful problem solvers, who can appreciate the role of technology in everyday life and society and who can respond critically and resourcefully to real life challenges.
 (Adapted from IB MYP Design Guide)

 Physical education in the MYP is concerned with more than just participating in sports and games.
 Its primary aims are to encourage the development of “intelligent performers” and to encourage students to understand the importance of a balanced, healthy lifestyle.
 Throughout the three years of the MYP, students should develop knowledge, critical thinking and reflection skills, and a sense of responsibility, as well as interpersonal and self-motivational skills.
 This in turn should encourage choices that will contribute to long-term healthy living.
 (Adapted from MYP Physical and Health Education Guide)

-Newman MS students experience: orienteering, kayaking, ice skating, rock climbing and traditional sports as well as studying healthy ways of living.
+Newman MS students experience: volunteering, tennis, kayaking, ice skating, rock climbing and traditional sports as well as studying healthy ways of living.